ajaxbits/gatsby-typography-js-bug/src/pages/new-blogpost.md

 ---
-title: "test blog post"
+title: "This is some good-ass Markdown"
 date: "2030-08-22"
 ---

-# This is some good-ass Markdown
+### Damn Straight!

 Thinking about doing some more with it